What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 Experts at the World Health Organisation (WHO) say diesel engine exhaust fumes are carcinogenic.

-One of the key environmental advantages of Autogas over diesel, as well as petrol, is the near-absence of particulate matter (PM) emissions.
+One of the key environmental advantages of LPG vs petrol and diesel cars is the near-absence of particulate matter (PM) emissions.

-After ethanol, Autogas is now the highest volume alternative automotive fuel in use worldwide.
+After ethanol, the fuel type LPG (Autogas) is now the highest volume alternative automotive fuel in use worldwide.

 Global Autogas consumption rose 24% between 2009 and 2014, reaching over 26 million tonnes.